Lazyboy2002/EAS-345-Credit-Card-Fraud-Model/README.md

 How to Run the Project

-	1. In R Studio, set your working directory to the project root:
+	1. In R Studio, set your working directory to the project root

 	2. Preprocess the data: